top of page

 Fluid Level and Dynamometer Testing Equipment

-This compact acoustic well sounder works with your field computer, allowing you to save and email digitalized fluid level shots.
-Software uses gathered data to produce a graph of the fluid level pick, as well as calculated pump intakepr essure, bottom hole pressure and available production increases, which is compiled into a well analysis report with fluid level diagrams.
+The Acoustic Fluid Logger AFL IV is an integrated data acquisition and diagnostic system that maximizes oil and gas production while minimizing operating expenses.
+The AFL IV works with your field computer, allowing to save and email digitalized fluid level shots.
+Software uses gathered data to produce a graph of the fluid level pick, as well as calculated pump intakepr essure, bottom hole pressure and available production increases, which is compiled into a well analysis report.

-The Sage Acoustic Fluid Logger AFL V is a reliable and efficient wireless solution for determining the distance from the wellhead to the fluid level in the casing annulus of oil and gas wells.
-Utilizing advanced acoustic technology, the system delivers fast, accurate, and non-invasive fluid level measurements that are essential for well diagnostics and production optimization.
-Designed for field use, the AFL V combines robust hardware, wireless data acquisition, and powerful diagnostic software in a compact, easy-to-use system.
+The Acoustic Fluid Logger AFL V is a reliable and efficient wireless solution to find fluid levels in oil, gas or geothermal wells.
+Utilizing advanced acoustic technology, this liquid level analyzer delivers fast, accurate, and non invasive fluid level traces that are essential for downhole diagnostics and well production optimization.
+Designed for field use, this acoustic well sounder combines robust hardware, wireless data acquisition, and total diagnostic software in a compact system.

 bottom of page